jdcloudcom/en/documentation/Middleware/Queue-Service/Getting-Started/Produce-And-Consume-Message.md

 4. Find the queue on which you sent the message, and select **Receive Message** in the operation to enter the message receiving interface.

-5. Select the number of messages you want to receive and the waiting time for the queue round robin and click to start **Receive Messages”.
+5. Select the number of messages you want to receive and the waiting time for the queue round robin and click to start **Receive Messages".

    Setting receiving parameter: